flexatone/present-df-typing/doc/dft/slides.md

 - Static type analysis is based on markup, not reality
     - Does not affect runtime performance
     - Type annotations can be wrong
-- Reusing type hints for validation ensures coherence
+    - Reusing type hints at runtime ensures coherence
 - Runtime validation
-    - May affect runtime performance
+    - Affects runtime performance
-    - Within a function
+    - Can be done within a function
-    - With a decorator
+    - Can be done with a decorator

 </v-clicks>
 </Transform>